 SE 130B.
 Structural Analysis: Matrix methods of analysis for structures comprised of a large number of truss and beam-column structural elements.
 Development of the underlying mathematical formulations based on matrix structural analysis, and implementation of computer codes for the analysis of civil, mechanical, and aerospace structures.
 Prerequisite: grades of C- or better SE 130A.

-SE 131.
+SE 131A.
 Finite Element Analysis: Development of finite element models based upon the Galerkin method.
 Application to static and dynamic heat conduction and stress analysis.
 Formulation of initial boundary value problem models, development of finite element formulas, solution methods, and error analysis and interpretation of results.
-Prerequisites: SE 101C (or MAE 130C), SE 121B, and SE 130B (co-requisite).
+Co-requisite: SE 130B.
+(Newer version of SE 131 effective Winter 2020)

 SE 140A.
-Professional Issues and Design for Civil Structures I: Part I of multidisciplinary team experience to design, analyze, build, and test civil/geotechnical engineering components and systems considering codes, regulations, alternative design solutions, economics, sustainability, constructability, reliability and aesthetics.
+Design of Civil Structures I: Part I of multidisciplinary team experience to design, analyze, build, and test civil/geotechnical engineering components and systems considering codes, regulations, alternative design solutions, economics, sustainability, constructability, reliability and aesthetics.
 Professionalism, technical communication, project management, teamwork, and ethics in engineering practice.
 Prerequisites: SE 130B and SE 150.

 SE 140B.
-Professional Issues and Design for Civil Structures II: Part II of multidisciplinary team experience to design, analyze, build, and test civil/geotechnical engineering components and systems considering codes,regulations, alternative design solutions, economics, sustainability, constructability, reliability and aesthetics.
+Design of Civil Structures II: Part II of multidisciplinary team experience to design, analyze, build, and test civil/geotechnical engineering components and systems considering codes,regulations, alternative design solutions, economics, sustainability, constructability, reliability and aesthetics.
 Professionalism, technical communication, project management, teamwork, and ethics in engineering practice.
-Prerequisites: SE 140A, SE 151A and SE 181.
+Prerequisites: SE 140A, SE 151A, and SE 181.

 SE 142.
 Design of Composite Structures: Introduction to advanced composite materials and their applications.
 Fiber and matrix properties, micromechanics, stiffness, ply-by-ply stress, hygrothermal behavior, and failure prediction.
 Lab activity will involve design, analysis, fabrication, and testing of composite structure.
-Program and or materials fee may apply.
-Program or materials fee may apply.
-Prerequisites: SE 110A, SE 110B, and SE 160A.
+Prerequisites: SE 110A and SE 110B.